Reports to: Principal

-The librarian is responsible for the implementation of district the library media curriculum in a way that maximizes student learning.
+As the educational leader in the classroom the teacher is responsible for the implementation of district curriculum in a way that maximizes student learning.
 The teacher is responsible for the supervision and evaluation of all students within his/her teaching assignment.

 II.
 Examples of Duties

 1. Writes & implements long-range plans which incorporate district/course curricular objectives.

 2. Writes & implements daily plans which incorporate district/course curricular objectives.